apaths/apsHub-public-docs/docs/api/metaclinic/post-metaclinic-claims-update.md

 ## Description

-Fetch the state of a patient's eligibility with the APS payment processor.
+When a claim is updated in the Metaclinic LIMS it will trigger a request on the APS Hub for proxied update to APS' payment processor. .
 You need to be authenticated and authorized on the APS Hub application to use this route.
 The server will [respond](#success-responses) according to the results of the supplied [input fields](#body-parameters).